eubbc-digital/PVSolarRemoteLab/README.md

 If you use Nginx, you should use the command:

-`docker-compose -f docker-compose.yml up -d --build`
+`docker compose --env-file variables.env  -f docker-compose.yml up --build`

 If you don't use, Nginx you should use the command:

-`docker-compose -f docker-compose-nonginx.yml up -d --build`
+`docker compose --env-file variables-nonginx.env  -f docker-compose-nonginx.yml up --build`

 Now, you have all the services of the PV Solar Remote Lab running.